williln/weather-skill/README.md

 ## Usage

-Opsdroid will tell you the current weather conditions (temperature and humidity level), and will inject some commentary.
+Opsdroid will tell you the current weather conditions (temperature and humidity level) for a specific U.S. city or zip code, and will inject some commentary.

-> User: How's the weather?
+> User: How's the weather in Lawrence?

 > opsdroid: Not too bad!
 It's currently 45 and 34% humidity in Lawrence.

+Or:

+> User: hows the weather in 78757?

+> opsdroid: It's freaking cold!
+It's currently 32 and 86% humidity in Austin.

 ## Resources